rubenerd/rubenerd.com/content/omake/engine-room.markdown

 **[Git for version control](https://git-scm.org/)**

 : Each blog post and site asset is version controlled with git, which makes updates easier.
-[Mercurial](https://www.mercurial-scm.org/) is better, but the industry has spoken.
+I far prefer [Subversion](https://svnvsgit.com/), and even [Mercurial](https://www.mercurial-scm.org/) is better, but the industry has spoken.

 **[Michael Franks](http://www.michaelfranks.com/)**